ldutoit/Gene312_hoiho_diet/tutorial.md

                 Seq_1   Seq_2   Seq3
     peninsula_1   0       10      20
     peninsula_2   2       20      40
-    caitlins_1    20      0       0
+    catlins_1    20      0       0
-    caitlins_2    20      0       0
+    catlins_2    20      0       0

-In this example, Seq\_2 and Seq\_3 are common in the Peninsula samples, but rare in the Caitlins while it is the opposite for Seq\_1.
+In this example, Seq\_2 and Seq\_3 are common in the Peninsula samples, but rare in the Catlins while it is the opposite for Seq\_1.

 We’ll then assign species ID to those sequences using a reference database.
 You’ll obtain a table with species ID as below: